• Skip to primary navigation

-***This hike is currently closed as of July 2017.**
+***This hike is currently closed.**

 Arenal Volcano’s little brother Cerro Chato, is a dormant volcano with a crater and lake on the southeast side of Arenal.
 This volcano has seen no activity for the past 3,500 years and first erupted in the Pleistocene period.
 There are two peaks, Chatito and Espina with a 500 meter wide lake, called Laguna Cerro Chato.